 Planning a Trip in the time of COVID?Keep in mind that information found in this article may have been impacted by travel restrictions and other closures.
 Double check opening hours, tour providers and hotel status before you go.
 And don't leave your home without travel insurance!
 If you are looking for an insurance provider that covers COVID-19, we recommend SafetyWing.
 Get Medical and Travel Insurance starting at just $40/month and you can sign up even if your trip has already started!

 Despite, the region’s rich agricultural history, it wasn’t until 2001 that the first winery opened up in the region.
 Waupoos Estates Winery put PEC on the map and in 2003, The Grape Growers of Ontario designated Prince Edward County as a wine-growing region.
 Today more and more Prince Edward County wineries are opening up.
-Most of which believe in respecting their little patch of earth and the value of eating and drinking locally.
+Most of them believe in respecting their little patch of earth and the value of eating and drinking locally.

 With over 40 wineries in the region, there is a lot to taste!
 So we’ve put together a list of our favourite Prince Edward County wineries you should visit!